-An automated external defibrillator (AED) is a device that delivers an electric shock through the chest to the heart.
+An AED is a device that delivers an electric shock through the chest to the heart.
 The shock can stop an irregular heart rhythm and allow a normal rhythm to resume following sudden cardiac arrest.
 Sudden cardiac arrest is an abrupt loss of heart function.
 If it’s not treated within minutes, it quickly leads to death.
 A common misperception about AEDs is that they are to be used only by emergency responders.
 In fact, the opposite is true.
 Paramedics arrive at emergency scenes with their own defibrillation equipment.
 So, if you know where an AED is located, empower yourself to use it if you are helping someone in cardiac arrest.
 AEDs provide voice instructions and visual prompts to the bystander who is providing aid, including how to attach the pads to a victim’s bare chest.
 The device analyzes the person’s heart activity to determine when and if an electric shock should be delivered.
 Remember, use an AED in conjunction with chest compressions, not instead of them.
 Click here to see a helpful video from the University of Arizona.

 When you respond to a cardiac arrest where an AED is available, remember these steps:

 1. Check for responsiveness—“Shake and shout” and rub the sternum (breast bone) hard with your knuckles.

 2. Call 911 and retrieve the AED, or ask someone else to.